joshspillers/js0924/README.md

 ### A Note About Spring Data JDBC
 This application was built using Spring Data JDBC (see below ref document).
 This should **not** to be confused with Spring JDBC (IE: jdbcTemplate, etc).
-Spring Data JDBC is an ORM, like Hibernate, but is implemented to be much simpler to develop with that other JPA implementations.
+Spring Data JDBC is an ORM, like Hibernate, but is implemented to be much simpler to develop with than other JPA implementations.

 Here's how the table structure is defined.